jasmine/jasmine.github.io/_tutorials/upgrading_to_Jasmine_4.0.md

 if it isn't a `MatchersUtil`.

-<h3 id="static-utils">Deprecations related to matcher utilities that are no longer available
+<h3 id="static-utils">Deprecations related to matcher utilities that are no
-as globals</h3>
+longer available globally</h3>

 * "jasmine.matchersUtil is deprecated and will be removed in a future release.
   Use the instance passed to the matcher factory or the asymmetric equality